-(3) Many studies using global climate models have reported that the climatic changes resulting from changes in land are not limited to the lower part of the atmosphere but can reach the upper levels via changes in large scale ascent (convection) or descent (subsidence) of air.
-This coupling to the upper atmosphere triggers perturbations in large-scale atmospheric transport (of heat, energy and water) and subsequent changes in temperature and rainfall in regions located quite far away from the original perturbation (Figure 2.23, Laguë and Swann 2016; Feddema et al. 2005, badger & dirmeyer 2016, Garcia 2016, Stark 2015, Devaraju 2018, Quesada et al. (2017a)).
+3. Many studies using global climate models have reported that the climatic changes resulting from changes in land are not limited to the lower part of the atmosphere, but can reach the upper levels via changes in large-scale ascent (convection) or descent (subsidence) of air.
+This coupling to the upper atmosphere triggers perturbations in large-scale atmospheric transport (of heat, energy and water) and subsequent changes in temperature and rainfall in regions located quite far away from the original perturbation (Laguë and Swann 2016; Feddema et al. 2005, Badger and Dirmeyer 2016; Garcia 2016; Stark 2015; Devaraju 2018; Quesada et al. 2017a) (Figure 2.23).

-De Vrese et al. (2016) for example, using a global climate model, found that irrigation in India could affect regions as remote as eastern Africa through changes in the atmospheric transport of water vapour.
-At the onset of boreal spring (February to March) evapotranspiration is already large over irrigated crops and the resulting excess moisture in the atmosphere is transported south-westward by the low-level winds.
-This results in increases in precipitation as large as 1mm d-1 in the horn of Africa.
-Such finding implies that if irrigation is to decrease in India, rainfall can decrease in eastern Africa where the consequences of drought are already disastrous.
+De Vrese et al. (2016) for example, using a global climate model, found that irrigation in India could affect regions as remote as eastern

+Africa through changes in the atmospheric transport of water vapour.
+At the onset of boreal spring (February to March) evapotranspiration is already large over irrigated crops and the resulting excess moisture in the atmosphere is transported southwestward by low-level winds.
+This results in increases in precipitation as large as 1mm d-1 in the Horn of Africa.
+Such a finding implies that, if irrigation is to decrease in India, rainfall can decrease in eastern Africa where the consequences of drought are already disastrous.